 Drizzle with glaze

-Mix up a little powdered sugar and milk with a couple shakes of cinnamon.
+Mix up a little powdered sugar and milk with a couple of shakes of cinnamon.
 Now, drizzle that over the finished cinnamon twists.
 Serve them up warm and enjoy!

 - 4 Cups Whole Wheat Flour I use prairie gold white wheat.
 If you have a courser wheat flour, you many want to mix half of it with white flour.